ttopper/CPSC128/docs/M03_Selection/90_Assignment_3.md

         Enter your number: 284
         I'm afraid 284 is NOT an Armstrong number.

-    *Hint*: You can pull apart a number to get its individual digits by dividing and modulo-ing by appropriate multiples of 10, e.g. num %10 will give you the 1s digit, i.e. the rightmost digit, and num/100 will give you the 100s digit, i.e. the leftmost digit.
+   _Hint_ You can pull apart a number to get its individual digits by
+    dividing and modulo-ing by appropriate multiples of 10, e.g. num %10 will give you the 1s digit, i.e. the rightmost digit, and num/100 will give you the 100s digit, i.e. the leftmost digit.